geilerloui/deep-learning/reinforcement-learning/Lesson-2.md

 ## 2. The Setting, Revisited

 The RL framework is characterized by an agent learned to interact with its environment.
 We will assume that time evolves at discrete time steps.
-At the initial timestep, the agent observes the environment.
+At the initial time step, the agent observes the environment.
 Then, it must select an appropriate action in response.
 Then, at the next timestep in response to the agent action, the environment presents a new situation to the agent.
 At the same time the environment gives the agent a reward which provides some indication of wether the agent has responded appropriately to the environment.
 Then, the process continues ...

 <img src="images/2-1_RL.png" style="height:200px">